 Transportation of Bulk Water

-Sitka is served by three tug and barge lines that transport goods to and from Sitka.
+Sitka is served by two tug and barge lines that transport goods to and from Sitka.
 In addition, other marine transportation lines based in Alaska, Prince Rupert, BC Canada, and Seattle, Washington frequent Alaska waters with marine transportation equipment.
 Silver Bay is deep enough to accommodate the draft of a barge, bulk-carrier ship or tanker ship.
-There are three principal ways to move bulk water from Sitka: (1) The use of a barge configured to hold potable water such as a flat-bed barge with a water bladder, (2) a general bulk-carrier ship fitted with water bladders within the holds of the ship, or (3) a tanker ship configured to hold potable water.

-Bottled water shipments to China and other Pacific Rim nations will be expedited by the new Prince Rupert container port.
+Bottled water shipments to China and other Pacific Rim nations have been expedited by the new Prince Rupert container port.

 At the moment, there is no existing mooring infrastructure suitable for holding a ship for the purpose of loading water.
-However, the Sawmill Cove Board of Directors is actively planning new deepwater bulkhead using a phased development approach.
-Phase 1 consists of the construction of a rock fill, sheet pile dock with high-energy fender system and Phase 2 includes the addition of 8 mooring dolphins and catwalks configured to berth vessels up to 1,000 feet in length.
+However, the Gary Paxton Industrial Park Board of Directors and the City of Sitka is actively planning new deep-water dock to be open in 2017.